Mythois/KurvKompisAppGroupProject/README.md

 - By displaying a significant amount of information (e.g., product details when clicked) in a pop-up rather than on a separate page, we reduce the number of page switches and minimize reloads, as product pages don't need to be reloaded when navigating back.
 - We've removed the "show more" button on product pages when there are no additional products to display.
 This not only streamlines the user experience but also prevents unnecessary database queries.

-- -------------------- THIS AIN'T RIGHT ANYMORE----------------We've contemplated adding pictures to the products.
+- We've contemplated adding pictures to the products.
 However, this could potentially make the page less sustainable, considering that images generally consume more power to load.
 The impact on sustainability depends on the picture format.
 Despite this, we've evaluated its effect on user experience and concluded that it's worth the extra cost, as long as we ensure that only essential pictures are loaded.
 - We've also chosen to maintain a somewhat minimal page design, reducing the number of elements that need to be rendered on the page.

 Good design, sensible choices, and solutions that align with the type of data you choose.